MLHale/nebraska-gencyber/teachers/phishing/url-analysis-advanced.md

 > **Security Tip**: Even when clicking on links in emails or websites shared by close colleagues, friends and family; trust but verify.
 This advise will seem even more reasonable after going through the Email analysis module.

-## Geolocation
+### Geolocation

 GPS-enabled smartphones allow photos, videos, messages and social media posts to be **Geotagged**.
 Location information is embedded in the metadata for media alongside file name, date, camera information, etc. When geotagged media is shared publicly, location information is often inadvertently shared along with it.
 Such information aggregated over time starts to reveal private information such as: work and home locations, daily routines, frequented places, vacation destinations, shopping places, and much more.

-Tools are freely available for conducting Geolocation Open Source INTelligence (OSINT).
+Tools are freely available for conducting Geolocation OSINT.
 For example, this tool is aptly named geoCreepy!
 Downloads: http://www.geocreepy.com/
 Source code: https://github.com/ilektrojohn/creepy